gjheij/linescanning/doc/source/bash.rst

     <derivatives>   Derivatives folder containing the output from pycortex and pRF-fitting.
 Looks for
                     <derivatives>/freesurfer, <derivatives>/pycortex, and <derivatives>/prf for the
                     surface reconstruction, pycortex-import, and pRF-data, respectively
     <ROI>           Region-of-interest to use.
-Still underdeveloped and set to V1 by default, but as
-                    of now it doesn't do much in the script.
-Eventually you will be able to specify a FreeSurfer-named label-file to use to look for your vertex.
+Should be a FreeSurfer-named label-file or a custom
+                    file in the format of FreeSurfer label-file: you could for instance draw an ROI in volume-space in FreeView, convert that to a label ("mri_vol2label") and insert that to look for a vertex (might be useful for finding a mask representing indi- vidual fingers when the motor cortex mask from FreeSurfer is to coarse.
+UNTESTED)

     Usage:
     spinoza_bestvertex <-s sub> <-v "lh,rh"> <sourcedata> <derivatives> <ROI>

     Example:
-    spinoza_bestvertex $DIR_DATA_HOME $DIR_DATA_DERIV V1
+    spinoza_bestvertex $DIR_DATA_HOME $DIR_DATA_DERIV V1_exvivo.thresh
-    spinoza_bestvertex -s 001 $DIR_DATA_HOME $DIR_DATA_DERIV V1
+    spinoza_bestvertex -s 001 $DIR_DATA_HOME $DIR_DATA_DERIV V1_exvivo.thresh
-    spinoza_bestvertex -s 001 -v "1957,8753" $DIR_DATA_HOME $DIR_DATA_DERIV V1
+    spinoza_bestvertex -s 001 -v "1957,8753" $DIR_DATA_HOME $DIR_DATA_DERIV V1_exvivo.thresh

     Notes:
-    - Has the '-s' switche to specify a particular subject
     - Has a '-v' switch to specify your own vertices; mind the format!! "lh,rh"
     - Both these switches are optional and can be controlled with the master-script